hackernoon/better-state/README.md

 Hence, we made `better-state`!
 In `better-state`, there are a few hooks:

 - [`useUpdateState`](#useupdatestate): a building block that lets us update the state by default instead of setting the whole value (perfect for object state).
-- [`useListenerState`](#uselistenerstate): allows you to listen for state changes, either on the whole object or on a specific property.
+- [`useEmitterState`](#useemitterstate): allows you to listen for state changes, either on the whole object or on a specific property.
 - `useAwaitState`: lets you write code like `const nextState = await setState({ ... })` and be sure that the state has changed.
 - `useBetterState`: the combination of `useListenerState` and `useAwaitState`, you get the best of both worlds.
 - `useSharedState`: the granddaddy of them all, lets you use better-state across components.